hydrodynamicstability/Invitation-to-Hydrodynamics/histphysics.md

 &emsp; -- William Thomson (Lord Kelvin), letter to Sir George Gabriel Stokes, 20 Dec 1857.

-**Welcome.**  In the following, I present some thoughts about fluid mechanics and the history of physics.
+**Welcome.**  In the following, I present some thoughts about fluid mechanics and the history of physics, pointing in particular to some names that physicists may recognize, and others that they should.
 This is a work in progress.

 &emsp; -- Christopher Tong, Ph.D. (physics).